Danny5487401/go_advanced_code/chapter31_tool/01_build/build.md

                 will begin either a module path@version (when using modules), or a plain import path (when using the standard library, or GOPATH).
         -toolexec 'cmd args'
-                a program to use to invoke toolchain programs like vet and asm.
+                a program to user to invoke toolchain programs like vet and asm.
                 For example, instead of running asm, the go command will run 'cmd args /path/to/asm <arguments for asm>'.
                 The TOOLEXEC_IMPORTPATH environment variable will be set,